Get your

 Yes.
 Exchange PEN before your visit to get the best Peruvian sol exchange rate

-You’ll dodge poor exchange rates at airports and have local currency for immediate expenses like transport and snacks.
+You’ll avoid poor exchange rates at airports and have local currency for immediate expenses, such as transportation and snacks.

 Carrying cash is vital in Peru, especially outside major cities.
 Many vendors, taxi drivers, and tour guides prefer or only accept cash.
 Always keep some notes and coins handy.